-- In a bowl, mix 50g of rye sourdough starter, 220g wholemeal rye flour and 220g lukewarm water.
+- In a bowl, combine 50g rye sourdough starter, 220g wholemeal rye flour and 220g lukewarm water.

-- Grease a large bread tin (I use vegetable oil and a kitchen brush to do this).
+- Grease a large lidded pullman loaf tin (I use vegetable oil and a kitchen brush to do this).

-- Sprinkle a little rye flour on top, then cover the tin with a clean kitchen towel.
+- Sprinkle a little rye flour on top, then place the lid on the tin.

-- Check the dough and preheat the oven to 240°C.
+- Take the tin out of the fridge and preheat the oven to 240°C.

-- The dough should have grown considerably – if the dough half-filled the tin in the morning, it should now be close to the top.
+- The dough should have risen considerably – if the dough half-filled the tin on day 2, it should now be close to the top.